2026 Beekeeping Classes

 Classes are priced per person.
 For family members wishing to take classes, please add the total number of participants to the shopping cart.

-- You must be a registered club member
+• You must be a 2026 registered EDB member

 Exploring what's entailed in beekeeping

 Learn what's involved in keeping bees.
-This one hour overview looks at the materials, cost and time commitment needed to keep bees.
+Sponsored by the El Dorado County Farm Bureau, this one-hour overview looks at the materials, cost and time commitment needed to keep bees.

 WHEN: